JCam98/coe-332-software-engineering/Final_Project/README.md

-# Full-Stack Web Application for Performing Analysis Jobs on NOAA Time-Series Dataset
+# Distributed Cloud-Based Web Application for Performing Analysis Jobs on NOAA Time-Series Dataset

 ## Description

-The software stack provided in this directory was used to develop and deploy a full-stack web application that enabled the performance of analysis jobs on a provided NOAA time-series dataset in an HPC cluster.
+The software stack provided in this directory was used to develop and deploy a distributed cloud-based web application that enabled the performance of analysis jobs on a provided NOAA time-series dataset in an HPC cluster.

 The stack was packaged into a Docker container and pushed to DockerHub where it is accessible